-The goal of the Update Project is to help decisionmakers improve the accuracy of their models of the world.
-What this means in practice is that I assemble small groups of thinkers from tech, academia, the nonprofit world, government, etc., who have some interesting differences in their models of a given topic.
+The goal of the Update Project is to help decisionmakers improve the accuracy of their models, especially as they relate to strategies for having a large positive impact on the world.
+What this means in practice is that I assemble small groups of thinkers across fields like tech, academia, the nonprofit world, or government, whose models of some topic differ.
 (See my open questions page for some of the disagreements that have emerged so far.)

 Why the name?
 In my circles, an “update” refers to a revision to one’s model.
 (Technically the reference is to a Bayesian update, but the way we use the term colloquially doesn’t usually mean something quite so precise.)
 For example, you might say, “I’ve updated on the fact that…” or “Okay, I’m updating in favor of the idea that…”

 I like the word because of how matter-of-fact it is.
 “Changing one’s mind” feels so weighty and dramatic, but updating is just this workaday thing we do — or should do — all the time.

 My time and expenses for this project are covered by a contract with the Open Philanthropy Project.